welldonestudio/welldonestudio.github.io/docs/tutorials/sui-game/index.md

 2. Dynamic NFTs

 - If the random output determines that the item enchant, change the properties of the NFT.
 All game items such as weapons and armor are all Dynamic NFTs on-chain.
-As users enchant their item with scroll, attributes such as power, delay, and durability are all updated live and can be checked through Sui Explorer.
+As users enchant their item with scroll, attributes such as level, power, and delay are all updated live and can be checked through Sui Explorer.

 <details>
   <summary>Why is the Dynamic NFTs important in games?</summary>